Skip to main content

 On those days I - and most people - stay home with their air conditioners.
 It’s just too hot to go out!
 However, if you’re going out for a dessert run where you’ll be in and out of your car, then you should definitely pick up a Falooda!
 It will be your new favourite way to enjoy a hot day if you don’t already love Falooda!

-What is a Falooda?
+What is Rose Falooda?▼

 A falooda is a cold drink that originated from the Mughals.
 The Mughals conceptualized and brought the dessert to India from the Persians, who have a similar dessert that is called Faloodeh.
 As a result, falooda is an iconic treat that is enjoyed in India and in other parts of South Asia.
 The core elements of falooda consist of rose syrup, vermicelli, and sweet basil seeds.
 The ice cream on top really makes this drink incredible and very pleasing on a very hot day!
-If you want to try something new for this summery season, then be sure to try this Royal Rose Falooda recipe to make India no longer a destination unseen as part of your Live to Cook one month challenge!
+If you want to try something new for this summery season, then be sure to try this Royal Rose Falooda to make India no longer a destination unseen as part of your Live to Cook one month challenge!
 Get started for free today by signing up to my email newsletter, plus all of my latest recipes will be sent straight to your inbox!

 Other Types of Falooda